bottomtextdanny/Effective-Forge-/README.md

 # Effective-Forge-
-Effective mod written for Forge, originally developed by doctor4t
+Effective mod written for Forge, originally developed by doctor4t for the Fabric mod loader